Nature leaves its mark.

 Why We're Called Hare

 The name reflects our world: soft but powerful, natural but sacred.
-Whether read as /heə(r)/ in English or /haˈɾe/ in Turkish, Hare holds both the animal’s awareness and the light’s gentle imprint.
+Whether read as /heə(r)/ in English or /haˈɾe/ in Turkish, Hare holds both the animal’s awareness and the light’s gentle feel.

 The name reflects our world: soft but powerful, natural but sacred.
-Whether read as /heə(r)/ in English or /haˈɾe/ in Turkish, Hare holds both the animal’s awareness and the light’s gentle imprint.
+Whether read as /heə(r)/ in English or /haˈɾe/ in Turkish, Hare holds both the animal’s awareness and the light’s gentle feel.

 How We Create